-With the number of computer networks doubling every five years, the job demand for IT employees continues to soar for this high paid career.
+With the amount of computer networks doubling every five years, the job demand for Information Technology workers continues to heat up for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of certified workers is very small.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of certified workers is very low.
 The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the hottest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Every year, more businesses are realizing the benefits Business Analysts provide.
+Every year, more businesses are realizing the benefits Business Analysts offer.
 Because of this, the Business Analyst job market is expected to climb at a rate of 19% over the next 10 years!
-With that amount of growth, businesses are already competing for every Business Analyst they can find and pay good salaries.
+With that amount of growth, businesses are already fighting for every Business Analyst they can find and pay good salaries.
 One of the most dramatic changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
-Organizations now depend on data analysis technologies like Big Data analysis for business growth.
+Organizations now depend on data analysis technologies like Big Data analysis for organizational growth.
 With the right certifications, business analysts will get the business intelligence skills they need to succeed in their careers.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.